 Why is maintaining colon health so important?

-Few people notice their digestive system until there is an apparent problem, such as gas, indigestion, irregularity or diarrhea.
-But these common occurrences could also constitute symptomatic markers of much larger problems that place the spotlight on proper colon health and digestive system maintenance.
-It is well accepted that the average American diet tends to be quite high in both fat and calories.
-Modern lifestyles are not conducive to good colon health.
-Over a period of time, a diet lacking in certain nutrients and fiber can cause undigested food to slow down its transit time in the colon, which could lead to health concerns.
-In addition, toxins and bacteria from this leftover residue can lead to constipation.
-Such consequences certainly make the case for paying attention to the maintenance of sound colon health and a viable reason to cleanse the colon of toxic substances.
+Few people notice their digestive system until there seems to be a problem (e.g. gas, indigestion, irregularity, diarrhea).
+The average American diet tends to be high in calories and fat.
+Over time, a diet lacking in certain nutrients and fiber can cause undigested food to slow down its transit time in the colon.
+Moreover, toxins and bacteria from leftover, undigested food can lead to occasional constipation.
+For these reasons, regular maintenance of sound colon health is a viable reason to cleanse the colon.

 Why is fiber so important to overall health?

-Unfortunately, the average American does not get nearly enough fiber in their daily diet.
-This is definitely unfortunate because fiber should be among one of the most important components of your diet, yet is often overlooked.
-Fiber benefits include the ability to help maintain healthy levels of cholesterol, triglycerides, glucose, intestinal regularity and healthy intestinal microflora (food for good bacteria).
+The average American doesn’t get nearly enough fiber in their daily diet.
+This is unfortunate because this often-forgotten nutrient should be among one of the most important components of your diet.
+Fiber benefits include the ability to help maintain healthy levels of cholesterol, triglycerides, glucose, intestinal regularity and healthy intestinal microflora (food for good bacteria).*

-NutriClean is revolutionary in the way of colon health.
-While most fibers in grocery stores or pharmacies may help to promote a laxative effect, they are still leaving out key ingredients.
-Market America’s NutriClean fiber goes several steps further to ensure gut and bowels are kept in optimal working condition.
-Unlike common fibers, which supply only simple laxative fibers, NutriClean Fiber contains the nutrient L-Glutamine that fuels the digestive system.
-Next, only the highest potency, most well-researched and cutting edge fibers are used in our special formula, including the dynamic inulin fiber and Fibersol-2.
-Our fiber blend contains 1.5 billion probiotic microorganisms, which maintain the balance of gut flora, which is integral for overall body health.*
+While many fibers on the market may help to promote a laxative effect, Advanced Fiber Powder goes several steps further to support healthy intestinal function.
+Unlike common fibers, which supply only simple laxative fibers, Advanced Fiber Powder contains L-Glutamine, which fuels the digestive system.
+Next, only the highest quality, well-researched and cutting-edge fibers are in our special formula – inulin fiber and Fibersol®-2.
+Additionally, Advanced Fiber Powder contains 1.5 billion probiotic microorganisms that help maintain the balance of gut flora, which is integral for overall body health. *

 How do I take NutriClean Advanced Fiber Powder?